 The College has two Harassment Officers who can offer confidential support and advice to anyone who feels subject to threatening or exploitative behaviour from another member or employee of College.
-Currently, these Harassment Officers are Nora Khayi (nora.khayi@st-hughs.ox.ac.uk) and Peter Marshall (peter.marshall@st-hughs.ox.ac.uk.)
+Currently, these Harassment Officers are Nora Khayi (nora.khayi@st-hughs.ox.ac.uk) and Peter Marshall (peter.marshall@oup.com).

-Junior members who feel that they are being harassed by a member of the College may also approach the Dean, Professor Rafael Perera (rafael.perera@st-hughs.ox.ac.uk).
+Junior members who feel that they are being harassed by a member of the College may also approach the Dean, Dr Damian Jenkins (damian.jenkins@st-hughs.ox.ac.uk).